inkstitch/inkstitch/collections/_fonts/en/grand_hotel_marif.md

 That's why in the lettering dialog window, if using Grand Hotel small, you will have to pick up a scale between 25 and 55%.

-Contrarly to Grand Hotel Matif, Grand Hotel small font **MUST** be embroidered with thread and needle smaller than usual.
+Contrarly to Grand Hotel Marif, Grand Hotel small font **MUST** be embroidered with thread and needle smaller than usual.
 A USA 8 (EUR 60) size needle, and 60WT thread **MUST** be used.

 ## In real life